arashnm80/arashnm80.github.io/handbook.md

 ### Porn vs. Sex
 If you have healthy legs don't watch soccer games on TV, go out and fucking play it yourself.

+### Here am I. Send me!
+> Then I heard the voice of the Lord saying, “Whom shall I send?
+And who will go for us?”
+And I said, “Here am I. Send me!” - Isaiah 6:8

 ### Multitask